zcalhoun/svgp/README.md

-# UHI VNNGP
+# SVGP
-This repository contains code to model urban heat with variational nearest neighbor gaussian processes.
+This repository contains code to model urban heat with sparse variational Gaussian processes.